 More than 300 new entries cover recent phenomena, concepts, cults, personalities, organizations and publications in this updated work.
 Prominent individuals and personalities in the field are covered, and entries on particular countries trace the development of occultism and parapsychology in each.
 In certain controversial areas, the case both for and against has been indicated, with sources noted for further study.
-New features include an Internet resource index and a general bibliography.
-General and topical indexes are included to aid quick research.

 The Encyclopedia of Perception presents a comprehensive overview of the field of perception through authoritative essays written by leading researchers and theoreticians in psychology, the cognitive sciences, neuroscience, and medical disciplines.
 It presents two parallel and interacting approaches: the psychophysical, or determining the relationship between stimuli in the environment and perception, and the physiological, or locating the biological systems responsible for perception.

 The Encyclopedia of Psychology and Law addresses the interface of psychology and law and draws from the related discipline of criminal justice.
 These two volumes represent an outstanding collection of entries describing a wide array of contemporary and historical psychology and law topics.
-With more than 400 entries, this comprehensive resource is perfect to fill the substantial gap in the holdings of academic, professional, and personal libraries on this topic.

 Integrating psychology and religion, this unique encyclopedia offers a rich contribution to the development of human self-understanding.
 It provides an intellectually rigorous collection of psychological interpretations of the stories, rituals, motifs, symbols, doctrines, dogmas, and experiences of the worldâe(tm)s religious traditions.
 Easy-to-read, the encyclopedia draws from forty different religions, including modern world religions and older religious movements.

 This work will survey the entire range of thinking in psychology, from ancient times to the present, encompassing philosophies and theories of mind that pre-date our modern conception of psychology as a science, and extending to the current findings of neuroscience.
 It will set the theories into their historical context and cross-reference key influences, such as Darwin's on Freud.
-Fifteen hundred entries will comprise key figures, theoretical concepts, false theories, historical events, and seminal writings.

 This encyclopedia serves as a unified, comprehensive reference for professionals involved in the diagnosis, evaluation, and rehabilitation of adult patients and children with neuropsychological disorders.
 It addresses psychological, psychosocial, and psychiatric aspects of an array of neurological disorders, emphasizing treatment and rehabilitation, not just assessment and diagnosis.